WDC Online Launch – Spring/Summer 2020

 A special thanks to Avison Young for hosting our Zoom program on WDC Online.

-Many thanks again to everyone who made WDC’s Inaugural Online Program so wonderful over the past few weeks:
+Many thanks again to everyone who made WDC’s Inaugural Online Program so inspiring!

 - On July 29, we had a wonderful conversation with developer Charmaine Curtis who discussed how she sources, structures and develops complex urban infill projects that have transformed the Bay Area’s urban landscape.
-Charmaine has developed pioneering sites to enhance livability, build community and provide thousands of beautifully designed homes for a broad spectrum of Bay Area residents.
-We will discuss her strategies for managing development risk at each stage of the development process and how to work effectively with a broad range of stakeholders to achieve a development vision.
+Charmaine has developed pioneering sites to build community, provide thousands of beautiful homes for a broad spectrum of residents and demonstrate that Black women developers can build financially successful and inspiring projects.

 - On July 16, we held our third Interactive salon on creative placemaking to promote equity and build community with Juanita Hardy of Tiger Management Consulting.
 Creative placemaking—combining art and culture in tandem with good design– not only creates a unique sense of place but fosters healthy, culturally rich, and economically thriving places for all of us.